betaflight/betaflight.com/docs/wiki/tuning/4-2-Tuning-Notes.md

 4.2 provides feed forward optimisations to suit everything from hard-core racing to cinematic HD.

 When configured aggressively, Feed Forward reacts immediately to any stick input.
 The basic feed forward component is proportional to the speed with which the sticks move, and the boost component is proportional to the instantaneous acceleration of the sticks.
 Aggressive feed forward can reduce setpoint to gyro delay to zero for most inputs, leading the high levels of control and immediacy required by the very best racers.
-Softer feed forward, including with Feed Forward Transition of 30, can make for a very smooth centre feel with quick responses to flick inputs, ideal for modern freestyle or cinematic purposes.
+Softer feed forward, including with Feed Forward Transition of 30, can make for a very smooth center feel with quick responses to flick inputs, ideal for modern freestyle or cinematic purposes.

 The primary downside of aggressive feed forward is jitter when trying to fly smooth lines.
 Most radios have some jitter in their signal, many drop packets or send duplicate packets, and we all have some finger/thumb shake.
 If the quad reacts immediately to the tiniest input, it may 'tremble' or be a bit nervous when it should be in smooth forward flight or during gentle long radius turns.